What is an adverb?

-Adverbs almost always answers the questions how?, when?, where?, how often?, and in what way?
+Adverbs are words that almost always answers the questions how?, when?, where?, how often?, and in what way?

 - The house is partly built.

 - The company my father works for is generally successful.

 - There are a lot of people in the world that are shockingly materialistic.

 - The floor was always uneven, it has to be fixed.

 - The test was really hard today.

 - The trains came incredibly quickly today, I was so luckey.

 Adverbs can answer questions such as How?
 What?
 When?
 Where? and What?